Title IX Sexual Misconduct Policy

 • In coordination with campus partners (e.g., the Title IX Coordinator), initiates or assists with any necessary interim Supportive Measures;

-• Evaluates the allegations of a Formal Complaint to determine if any of the following grounds for dismissal exist:
+• Evaluates the allegations of a Complaint to determine if any of the following grounds for dismissal exist:

-• If the conduct alleged in the Formal Complaint did not occur in a University Program or Activity;
+• If the conduct alleged in the Complaint did not occur in a University Program or Activity;

-• If the conduct alleged in the Formal Complaint did not occur against a person in the United States participating in a University Program or Activity;
+• If the conduct alleged in the Complaint did not occur against a person in the United States participating in a University Program or Activity;

 *The above-noted assessment may be addressed at the outset of the investigation and at any time during the Investigation or Live Hearing.
 Any such dismissal does not preclude the University from taking other action under other provisions of the University’s Code of Conduct.